Quantum Memory and Autonomous Computation in Two Dimensions

-Our design is inspired by self-simulating cellular automata that were introduced by \gacs to stabilize classical information~\cite{gacs1986, gacs1989}.
-We develop a universal quantum cellular automaton (QCA) that self-corrects across a hierarchy of scales~\cite{schumacher2004, guedes2024, arrighi2019}.
-This hierarchy supports a concatenated quantum code~\cite{aharonov1997, gottesman2000} whose syndromes are generated and processed autonomously.
-Local gadgets implement error correction at the lowest level, while higher levels enact coarse-grained stabilization and fault-tolerant logical computation through the same fixed, local interactions.
-The tower of simulations allows arbitrary quantum circuits to be embedded in the initial state and executed within the code, yielding self-correcting \textit{computation}~\cite{bombin2013} as well as memory.
+Our construction is inspired by \gacs's self-simulating classical cellular automata~\cite{gacs1986, gacs1989}.
+A cellular automaton is a discrete-time dynamical system specified by a fixed local transition rule that is applied uniformly in space and time.
+We build a dissipative quantum cellular automaton (QCA)~\cite{schumacher2004, guedes2024, arrighi2019}, in which the local update applies a quantum channel, that corrects itself across a hierarchy of scales.
+This hierarchy supports a concatenated quantum code~\cite{aharonov1997, gottesman2000} whose error syndromes are accessed and processed autonomously.
+Local gadgets implement error correction at the lowest level, while higher levels automatically enact coarse-grained stabilization through the same fixed physical interactions.
+The resulting code is inherently non-local, with logical degrees of freedom supported on recursive structures, yet the enforcing interactions remain strictly local (and uniform).
+We analytically establish robustness by proving the existence of a noise threshold below which the memory lifetime diverges in the thermodynamic limit.
+Moreover, the architecture is expressive enough for quantum circuits to be embedded in the initial state and autonomously executed within the stabilized tower of simulations, yielding self-correcting \textit{computation} as well as memory.

-We establish robustness by proving the existence of a noise threshold under a local noise model.
-Below this threshold, the logical errors are suppressed arbitrarily with increasing system size, and thus the memory lifetime diverges in the thermodynamic limit.
-Our analysis adapts the extended rectangle formalism~\cite{aliferis2006} to the autonomous dissipative setting and we show that any quantum circuit can be simulated efficiently, with overhead that scales polylogarithmically in the circuit size.
-We also provide an implementation in continuous time that explicitly accounts for the absence of synchronized correction cycles.

-Our work suggests several avenues for further development.
-The hierarchical, self-simulating approach is quite general and can be extended to other settings.
-In particular, we believe that more intricate structure-correction rules may enable self-correcting quantum computation even in one dimension.
-Further, in relation to the theory of open quantum systems, we anticipate that performing a history-state embedding within our quantum memory directly renders a large class of quantum computation tasks stable to noise (in the sense of~\cite{trivedi2024}).
-Beyond computation, the construction has implications for non-equilibrium phases of matter.
-When the encoded computation is a simple counter, the dynamics realize a dissipative time-crystal~\cite{yao2020} that is protected against noise and provides a controlled setting in which long-lived temporal structure emerges without external signals.